Membrane potential: Description

+Signals in neurons and muscle cells

+Signals are generated in excitable cells by opening or closing of ion channels at one point in the membrane, producing a local change in the membrane potential.
+This change in the electric field can be quickly sensed by either adjacent or more distant ion channels in the membrane.
+Those ion channels can then open or close as a result of the potential change, reproducing the signal.

 In non-excitable cells, and in excitable cells in their baseline states, the membrane potential is held at a relatively stable value, called the resting potential.
-For neurons, resting potential is defined as ranging from –80 to –70 millivolts; that is, the interior of a cell has a negative baseline voltage of a bit less than one-tenth of a volt.
+For neurons, resting potential is defined as ranging from −80 to −70 millivolts; that is, the interior of a cell has a negative baseline voltage of a bit less than one-tenth of a volt.
 The opening and closing of ion channels can induce a departure from the resting potential.
-This is called a depolarization if the interior voltage becomes less negative (say from –70 mV to –60 mV), or a hyperpolarization if the interior voltage becomes more negative (say from –70 mV to –80 mV).
+This is called a depolarization if the interior voltage becomes less negative (say from −70 mV to −60 mV), or a hyperpolarization if the interior voltage becomes more negative (say from −70 mV to −80 mV).
 In excitable cells, a sufficiently large depolarization can evoke an action potential, in which the membrane potential changes rapidly and significantly for a short time (on the order of 1 to 100 milliseconds), often reversing its polarity.
 Action potentials are generated by the activation of certain voltage-gated ion channels.

 In neurons, the factors that influence the membrane potential are diverse.
 They include numerous types of ion channels, some of which are chemically gated and some of which are voltage-gated.
 Because voltage-gated ion channels are controlled by the membrane potential, while the membrane potential itself is influenced by these same ion channels, feedback loops that allow for complex temporal dynamics arise, including oscillations and regenerative events such as action potentials.

+Ion concentration gradients

+Differences in the concentrations of ions on opposite sides of a cellular membrane lead to a voltage called the membrane potential.